 Robin Gale-Baker, from Sustainable Macleod, discusses growing apricot trees.
-She has also written articles for this website about growing apricots, blueberries, medlars, passionfruit, persimmons, other fruit trees and codling moth.
-Also a number of articles about growing vegetables and general growing techniques.
+This is one of a series of articles she has written about growing fruit trees (see right hand sidebar).
+She has also written a number of articles about growing vegetables and general growing techniques.

 Have you ever considered that when you buy an avocado you could be supporting a Mexican criminal cartel or supporting water rights in Chile that are resulting in thousands of small farmers being effectively deprived of their livelihoods?